Ever wish you had a crystal ball to see into the mind of Uncle Sam?

 This last “gotcha” catches many grantees.

-This means that you are responsible that those lower-tier organizations are spending federal funds properly.
+This means that YOU are responsible that those lower-tier organizations are spending federal funds properly.

 In other words, you become the “gotcha” enforcer.

-Auditors focus on this every time.
+Auditors focus on this every time and are waiting to issue those “gotcha” findings.

 Lucy Morgan CPA, MBA